Open Access Dissertation

 Using archival document analysis, the snowball sampling technique, data collected from 100 structured interviews, a four-step EC identification process, and social network methods such as network mapping, exponential random graph models and quadratic assignment procedures analysis, I identify and analyze the municipal finance ECs that exist in Michigan.
 I examine the composition, interaction patterns, motivations for interactions, and functional performance of these communities which are involved in Michigan's municipal finance reform efforts.

 Karuppusamy, Shanthi, "Epistemic communities and regional governance: policy development in municipal finance reform" (2012).
 Wayne State University Dissertations.
-Paper 512.
+512.